 Top Scholarships: Government funded scholarship

 The German Academic Exchange Service (DAAD) offers a number of scholarships to international scholars.
-DAAD will be celebrating its hundred years of promoting cultural and academic exchanges in 2025.
 DAAD offers a number of country and course specific scholarships for undergraduate, post graduate as well as PhD programmes.
+It will be celebrating hundred years of promoting cultural and academic exchanges in 2025.

 Top Scholarships: Non-Government funded scholarships

-1. Heinrich Böll Scholarships for International Students– These scholarships are awarded to German and foreign students for undergraduate, post graduate as well as PhD programmes according to the guidelines issued by Germany’s Federal Ministry of Education and Research (BMBF) and the Foreign Office (Auswärtiges Amt).
-The applications are invited twice a year and the deadlines are 1 March and 31 August.
+1. Heinrich Böll Scholarships for International Students– These scholarships are awarded to German and foreign students for undergraduate, postgraduate as well as PhD programmes as per the guidelines issued by Germany’s Federal Ministry of Education and Research (BMBF) and the Foreign Office (Auswärtiges Amt).
+The applications are invited twice a year and the deadlines are March 1 and August 31.

 2. Humboldt Research Fellowships for Postdoctoral Researchers – Offered by the Alexander Von Humbolt Foundation, these scholarships are awarded to researchers who have completed their PhD.
-He fellowship allows the researcher to carry out postdoctoral study (6 – 24 months) in Germany.
+The fellowship allows the researcher to carry out postdoctoral study (duration of 6 – 24 months) in Germany.
 The fellowship is open to researchers and students from all nationalities and disciplines.
 Approximately 500 research fellowships are granted every year.

 3. Konrad-Adenauer-Stiftung (KAS) Scholarships – KAS scholarships are awarded to international scholars aspiring to pursue Masters, postgraduate and doctoral programmes.
 The scholarships are available in all disciplines.
 The upper age limit for applicants is 30 years.
-The awardees can pursue their courses at universities of applied science and technical colleges.
+Awardees can pursue their courses at universities of applied science and technical colleges.

 4. Bayer Foundation Scholarships – Bayer Foundation supports students aspiring to study in Germany with five fellowship programmes.